 by Tracy Achen

 It is important to be emotionally available to help your children work through their feelings.
-An excellent book that captures the essence of children's feeling about divorce is My Stick Family which puts into words the emotions that children experience.
-Even though it is written for smaller children, adolescents can relate to it also.
+An excellent book that captures the essence of children's feeling about divorce is "It's Not Your Fault, Koko Bear" (#ad) which puts into words the emotions many children experience when their parents divorce.
+Even though it is written for younger children, adolescents can relate to it also.

 Children have a tendency to blame themselves for the divorce, and will try to transform into the perfect child in hopes of keeping their parents together.
-It is very important to stress to your children that misbehaving, a dirty room, or bad grades didn't make Daddy leave.
+It is very important to stress to your children that misbehaving, a dirty room, or bad grades didn't cause the divorce.
 Let them know that divorce happens because of conflicts between two adults.
 Assure them that they didn't cause the breakup, and that you love them just the way they are.

 2. What will happen to me?
 Where will I live?
 Be honest about the living arrangements and what changes will occur.
 Let them know that although you take their feelings into consideration, these are adult decisions.
-If you give false hopes to their wants, they will be very disappointed later on, and may feel like you deceived them.
+If you give false hope regarding their wishes, they will be very disappointed later on and may feel like you deceived them.

 3. Why are you getting divorced?
-(This is one of the hardest questions with divorce and children, because it is sometimes so hard to explain).
+This is one of the hardest questions to answer, because it can difficult to explain why you're splitting up without pointing blame towards your ex.
 Be as honest as possible, but don’t burden them with adult issues or make accusations.
-If there was infidelity or abuse, tell them that the marriage had adult problems that were unhealthy, and that being together was bad for both of you.
+Sometimes just saying "We can't get along anymore" will suffice.
+If there was infidelity or abuse, you might tell them that the marriage had adult problems that were unhealthy and being together was bad for both of you.
 Children are very intuitive.
 They have probably sensed for a long time that things weren’t right between you and your husband.
-Remember that if you start berating your ex, you are putting down their Daddy, and also putting them in the middle.
+Remember that if you start berating your ex, you are putting down their Daddy and putting them in the middle.

 4. Can I still see Dad?
-Be honest about the child custody arrangements and what the visitation schedule will be and reassure them that they can call their father anytime that is reasonable.
+Be honest about the child custody arrangements and what the visitation schedule will be.
+Reassure your children that they can call or facetime their father anytime that is reasonable.

 5. How will we live?
 Will there be enough money?
-The money aspects of divorce are tough.
+Dealing with the financial impact of divorce can be tough.
 If your standard of living will be changing, let them know.
-Suggest ways to cut back, and let them contribute their ideas, thereby allowing them a sense of control over their situation.
-Find ways to compromise so that they can still enjoy some of the things they did before, without projecting your worries about how you will survive on them.
+But don't project your worries about how you will survive onto your children.
+Suggest ways to cut back and let them contribute their ideas, which can give them a sense of control over their situation.
+And find ways to compromise so that they can still enjoy some of the things they did before.

-When it comes to divorce and children, it takes about two years to adjust to the changes.
+It can take up to two years for children to adjust to the changes brought on by the divorce.
 To help in their transition, you need to provide a stable environment.
-Give children a sense of stability by keeping a regular household schedule, and setting clear limits and rules.
+Give your children a sense of consistency and structure by keeping a regular household schedule and setting clear limits and rules.

-Before, during, and after your divorce, offer you continuing encouragement, and don’t lean on them for emotional support.
+Before, during, and after your divorce, offer your continuing encouragement and don’t lean on your children for emotional support.
 Remember that kids need to be kids.
 Don’t burden them with adult worries or bad-mouth your ex-husband.
-Let them know that it is okay to love both parents, and that they will always be loved also.
+Let them know that it is okay to love both parents and that they will always be loved no matter what.

-As far as divorce and children are concerned, the most important thing that you can do is to always show your love for them, and truly care about what affects them.
-Let them know that they count, and that you will always be there to listen to their problems.
+The most important thing that you can do is always show your children you love them and that you truly care about what affects them.
+Let them know that they count and that you will always be there to listen to their problems.

-Good luck!
-You and your children will survive the divorce.
-For a more in depth discussion on this subject, check Donald T. Saposnek's article on Children’s Reactions to the News of Divorce.
+For a more in-depth discussion on the subject of divorce and children, check out Donald T. Saposnek's article on Children’s Reactions to the News of Divorce.

 To find out more about issues that concern children experiencing divorce, follow on with...